Designing AI-Agents with Personalities: A Psychometric Approach: Study 1: Semantic Representation of Personality Constructs in LLM

 \subsection{Methods}

-Our analysis incorporated content from widely recognized Big Five tests, such as the BFI \parencite{john_big_1991}, BFI2 \parencite{soto_next_2017}, Mini-Markers \parencite{saucier_mini-markers_1994}, BFAS \parencite{deyoung_between_2007} and NEO-FFI \parencite{costa_neo_1989}.
+Our analysis incorporated content from widely recognized Big Five tests, such as the BFI \parencite{john_big_1991}, BFI-2 \parencite{soto_next_2017}, Mini-Markers \parencite{saucier_mini-markers_1994}, BFAS \parencite{deyoung_between_2007} and NEO-FFI \parencite{costa_neo_1989}.
 We extracted domain-specific content (i.e., test items) from these tests and processed it through OpenAI's advanced text-embedding model (\texttt{text-embedding-3-large}).
-Text-embedding techniques are commonly used in natural language processing; they allow researchers to represent text data (such as words, phrases, sentences, or even entire documents) in a numeric format (i.e., vector) that quantifies the semantic relationships between words, phrases, or entire documents.
+Text embeddings are commonly used in natural language processing; they allow researchers to represent text data (such as words, phrases, sentences, or even entire documents) in a numeric format (i.e., vector) that quantifies the semantic relationships between words, phrases, or entire documents.
 In the context of our study, each personality test item is converted into a high-dimensional vector (3072 dimensions for the model we used) that captures its semantic meaning.

-To illustrate this concept, consider two items from different Big Five tests: \begin{itemize} \item ``Is outgoing, socioable'' (BFI2, Extroversion) \item ``Extraverted'' (Mini-Markers, Extroversion) \end{itemize} Despite their different wording, these items are semantically similar and would be represented by vectors that are close to each other in the high-dimensional space.
-Conversely, an item measuring a different construct, such as: \begin{itemize} \item ``Is original, comes up with new ideas'' (BFI2, Openness) \end{itemize} would be represented by a vector that is farther away from the first two in this space.
-The embedding model we used is capable of capturing nuanced, context-dependent meanings.
-For instance, it can distinguish between different uses of the word ``open" in items: \begin{itemize} \item ``Is open to new experiences'' (Openness) \item ``Is open about personal feelings'' (related to Extraversion or Agreeableness) \end{itemize} These items, despite sharing the word ``open'', would be represented by distinct vectors that reflect their different psychological meanings.
+To illustrate this concept, consider three items from different Big Five tests: \begin{itemize} \item[(a)] ``Is outgoing, sociable'' (BFI-2, Extraversion) \item[(b)] ``Extraverted'' (Mini-Markers, Extraversion) \item[(c)] ``Is original, comes up with new ideas'' (BFI-2, Openness) \end{itemize} Items (a) and (b), despite their different wording, are semantically similar and would be represented by vectors close to each other in the high-dimensional space, with a similarity of $.65$ as measured by \textit{cosine distance}.
+By contrast, item (c) measures a different construct, although it follows the same wording style as item (a).
+Item (c)'s similarity to item (a) is $.33$, and to item (b) $.23$.
+This example shows the extent to which embeddings capture convergent and divergent psychological constructs.